100+ Fashion Terms Everyone in the Industry Should Know

 Overlock

 A stitch that trims and binds raw edges in one step, preventing fabric from fraying.
 Factories rely on overlock machines to produce knits, T-shirts, and ready-to-wear clothing at scale.
-You’ll often see overlocked edges inside fast fashion tops and mass-produced basics.
+You’ll often see overlocked edges on fast-fashion tops and mass-produced basics.

 Topstitch